philyboysmith/wsrt/content/collections/pages/european-eels-an-epic-journey-of-transformation.md

         content:
           -
             type: text
-            text: "And now for the fantastical finale.
+            text: 'And now for the fantastical finale.
 A masterful metamorphosis and another gigantic journey.
 Once the eels have lived a peaceful life in our beautiful rivers, gorging on fish, molluscs and crustaceans - oh and not forgetting the odd slug or snail… did we not mention that they can also leave the water and cross dry land should the urge take them… Just another string to this amazing creature’s bow!
-Upon reaching adequate size and with satisfying fat supplies accumulated, the eels enter their final stage, the fully matured ‘silver eel’ stage.\_"
+Upon reaching adequate size and with satisfying fat supplies accumulated, the eels enter their final stage, the fully matured ‘silver eel’ stage.'
       -
+        type: set
+        attrs:
+          id: lv10tgvi
+          values:
+            type: image
+            image: wildlife/european_eel1_derek_middleton.jpg
+            size: md
+            caption: '"Walking" on grass - copyright Derek Middleton' -
         type: paragraph
         content: